finfet/kestrel/README.md

 payload key that is then used for ChaCha20-Poly1305 file encryption.
 Files are split into encrypted and authenticated chunks.

 Users can also use a password instead of public keys.
-This password is used with scrypt to derive a symmetric key for file encryption.
+Scrypt is to derive a symmetric key for file encryption.

 See more in the [security-notes](docs/security-notes.md)

 ## Security Warning

 To the best of my knowledge, Kestrel is secure.
 However, this software has not yet undergone a formal security audit.
 Swim at your own risk.